 Swift 3 provides new interfaces that make it easier than ever to write applications with Grand Central Dispatch.
 Learn the basics of GCD and best practices on how to use it to architect your Swift application.
 You'll also hear about new APIs and other GCD improvements.

-and what we've done this year that's new in GCD in Swift 3.
+So I'm going to talk to you this afternoon about how to structure your programs with concurrent programming and what we've done this year that's new in GCD in Swift 3.

 My name is Matt.

 I'm going to be joined later by Pierre.

 We're both on the Darwin Runtime team here at Apple.
 So when you create a new project, you're going to have something that looks a little bit like this.
 You have your application.
 That application gets its main thread.

 That main thread is responsible for running all of the code that powers your user interface.

 As you start to add code to your application, you're going to find the performance of your application changes quite drastically.